mehdimaachou/mehdimaachou/README.md

 - Microsoft Fabric (Data Engineering, Lakehouse, Real-Time Analytics)
 - GenAI integrations with enterprise apps and services

-Code here is mine and is not tied to my employer.

 🎯 **My Mission:**
 To help developers and businesses unlock the full power of **Generative AI** and **Microsoft Fabric**, by building hands-on tutorials, demos, and educational content.